mxshrestha/scrabble/README.md

 # run application
 Because the application needs to setup the initial database, the command to run the first time is different than the subsequent runs.
-Make sure to cd to the scrabble project folder before running the commands.
+Make sure to change directory to the scrabble project folder before running the commands.
  - Run application first time<br/>
     `mvn spring-boot:run -Dspring-boot.run.arguments=--spring.datasource.initialization-mode=always`
  - Run application after first time<br/>